Prince Harry wins bid to challenge Home Office ban on him paying for UK security

 Mr Justice Swift said: “The application for permission to apply for judicial review is allowed in part and refused in part.”

-The duke’s challenge concerns the February 2020 decision of the Executive Committee for the Protection of Royalty and Public Figures (Ravec) over his security, after being told he would no longer be given the “same degree” of personal protective security when visiting.
+The duke’s challenge concerns the February 2020 decision of the Executive Committee for the Protection of Royalty and Public Figures (Ravec) over his security, after he was told he would no longer be given the “same degree” of personal protective security when visiting.

-Harry’s legal team are seeking to argue that the security arrangements set out in a letter from Ravec, and their application when he visited the UK in June 2021, were invalid due to “procedural unfairness” because he was not given an opportunity to make “informed representations beforehand”.
+Harry’s legal team is seeking to argue that the security arrangements, set out in a letter from Ravec, and their application when he visited the UK in June 2021, were invalid due to “procedural unfairness” because he was not given an opportunity to make “informed representations beforehand”.

-Shaeed Fatima QC, for the duke, told the court earlier this month: “He didn’t know at that stage that the Royal Household was involved at all ... he was told it was an independent decision.”
+Shaeed Fatima QC, for the duke, told the court earlier this month: “He didn’t know at that stage that the Royal Household was involved at all... he was told it was an independent decision.”

-However, lawyers for the Home Office say Ravec was entitled to reach the decision it did, which is that Harry’s security arrangements will be considered on a “case by case” basis, and argue that permission for a full judicial review should be refused.
+However, lawyers for the Home Office say Ravec was entitled to reach its decision that Harry’s security arrangements would be considered on a “case by case” basis, and argued that permission for a full judicial review should be refused.

-Sir James Eadie QC, representing the Home Office, said in written arguments that any tensions between Harry and Royal Household officials are “irrelevant” to his change in status.
+Sir James Eadie QC, representing the Home Office, said in written arguments that any tensions between Harry and Royal Household officials were “irrelevant” to his change in security status.

 Additional reporting by Press Association